 Between 39 and 40 weeks, about 1 out of 1,000 women younger than 35 had a stillbirth, compared to 1.4 out of women age 35 to 39, and 2 per 1,000 out of women 40 and older.

-The graph below is what the consultant showed me and reveals the risk of stillbirth going up with gestational age among 3 groups: women less than 35, women aged 35 to 39, and women 40 or older.
+The graph the consultant showed me and reveals the risk of stillbirth going up with gestational age among 3 groups: women less than 35, women aged 35 to 39, and women 40 or older.
 You can see that for women 40 and older, the largest jump in risk happened between 38 and 39 weeks.

 I left the hospital dazed and confused and sat sobbing my heart out in public in the city’s bus station.
 After half an hour, I plucked up the courage to phone the hospital and tell them I wanted to see another consultant for a second opinion, although the damage had been done.
 I couldn’t get that graph or its findings out of my head.